Contents

 Stakeholders

 Ask your stakeholders to send the communication out to their team.
-They can use the one-pager you have created or create their summary of the changes.
+They can use the one-pager you created or create a summary of the changes.

-Ask your stakeholders to encourage the employees to reach out to the purchasing team with any questions.
+Ask your stakeholders to encourage the employees to contact the purchasing team with questions.

 If you have a company-wide communication channel, such as an intranet site or weekly newsletter, you can use that channel to communicate the new policy.